zeynepkurt/WouldYouRather/README.md

 Clone Would-You-Rather project:  https://github.com/zeynepkurt/WouldYouRather

-install all project dependencies with npm install start the app with with npm start ( Runs the app in the development mode.)
+install all project dependencies with yarn install start the app  with yarn start
 Open http://localhost:3000 to view it in the browser.